Delotrium/Delotrium/README.md

 ## 👨‍🏭 So are you experienced?

-All though I do not have a job, nor have ever had one I have other experiences.
+All though I do not have a job, nor have ever had one, I have other experiences.
 I frequently do math and acedamic olympiads for my school, entering many competitions.
 I also love researching science topics, and taking courses on  OpenCourseWare: https://ocw.mit.edu/index.htm.

 ## 💻 What are in my repositories and how can I help you?